CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/PollReq.rst

 --------------------------

-The :ref:`response <struct-response>` from the FRED EPP server contains the standard result, message queue and transaction identification.
+The :ref:`response <struct-response>` from the FRED EPP server contains the result, message queue and transaction identification.

 See also :ref:`succ-fail`.